 - Ask a friend, family member, or taxi service to help you with your nighttime travel needs.

 - Wear sunglasses and a wide brimmed hat to help reduce glare in a brightly lit environment.

 If you are experiencing night blindness, or any degree of decreased night vision, know that you are not alone.

-With proper treatment and management of the underlying conditions causing your night vision difficulties, you can reduce your symptoms and enjoy increased independence for many of your daily activities.
+Schedule an eye exam so that you can get proper treatment and management of the underlying conditions causing your night vision difficulties, you can reduce your symptoms and enjoy increased independence for many of your daily activities.

 What Causes Night Blindness? »